AntonioMacaronio/cs180-webpages/README.md

 ## Adding Project Webpages

-There are 5 folders, one for each project.
+There are 6 folders, one for each project.
 Each contains an index.html file.
-When the links from the mainpage are clicked, these files will be loaded, so edit these to add your project webpages.